freundcloud

 I'm London-based, originally Norwegian, with Polish heritage that the surname gives away.
 I contract through Calitii, now part of Synechron, which puts me on regulated-sector programmes — banks and public-sector bodies where "move fast and break things" is not on the table and the audit trail has to be real.

 Two main engagements.
-At Jefferies, a US investment bank, I'm leading the migration of six business units off Bitbucket and Bamboo onto GitHub Enterprise and Actions — reusable workflow templates across Maven, Gradle, .NET, Python and Node, self-hosted runners on AKS, and the GitHub Enterprise governance written as Terraform so it's reviewable instead of a pile of console clicks.
+At Jefferies, a US investment bank, I led the migration of six business units off Bitbucket and Bamboo onto GitHub Enterprise and Actions — reusable workflow templates across Maven, Gradle, .NET, Python and Node, self-hosted runners on AKS, and the GitHub Enterprise governance written as Terraform so it was reviewable instead of a pile of console clicks.
 The bit I'm proudest of is the boring bit: production Bamboo pipelines cut over to Actions with nobody noticing.

-At the National Energy System Operator I'm leading a team building Backstage as an internal developer platform — self-service scaffolding, golden-path templates, and one place to find who owns what.
-The work is as much about defining the operating model as writing the code.
+At the National Energy System Operator I led a team building Backstage as an internal developer platform — self-service scaffolding, golden-path templates, and one place to find who owns what.
+The work was as much about defining the operating model as writing the code.

 How I work